“Feeding on Borage Flower”, 2012

 Here is a detail of another of my series of Leafcutter Bees in brush and ink.
 This is one of a Leafcutter feeding on borage flowers last summer.
 At the moment the bees are over-wintering in the bee-house in the shed, but soon they will be moving (along with me!) to a new house and garden.
 Hopefully they will hatch out in the Spring and enjoy some of the flowers I will be planting for them in the new garden.
 Somewhat sadly, the move will mean I will also be leaving behind my “shed” studio, but I will be setting up a new studio overlooking the garden, and will bring you photos of the new place as soon as I can.

-Above: Brochure for Winterbourne, and some shots of preparations for the exhibition.
+Above: Some shots of preparations for the exhibition.

 Also, don’t forget that some of my Leafcutter Bee drawings will be at the Louth Festival of the Bees, which takes place in May.
 I will give more details of this in a future blog post, once I’m in my new home.
 There is a PDF of the festival leaflet here.